"How well you can see" can save your life! Backcountry guides' favorite goggles for the 2023-2024 season | Professional choices and reviews

 I also love using 4D MAG | Natures Shinya Nakagawa

-I choose brighter lenses throughout the season to deal with sudden changes in weather and changes in light when moving from an open field to a wooded area.
+I choose brighter lenses throughout the season to cope with sudden weather changes and changes in light when moving from open slopes to wooded areas, etc.

 Nature

-[Main guiding area] Northern Hokkaido area near Asahikawa
+[Main Guide Area] Northern Hokkaido area near Asahikawa

 [Profile]

-Started snowboarding at age 14, and obtained professional certification from the JSBA (Japan Snowboard Association) in 2000.
-Fascinated by the world of backcountry, he shifted the focus of his activities to filming and photography.
-Feeling the joy and charm of mountains and nature, he wanted to provide safe and enjoyable mountain trips, so he decided to become a guide.
-After working as a Mount Asahidake Nature Conservation Warden, he launched "Natures" in 2011.
+Started snowboarding at the age of 14, and obtained a JSBA (Japan Snowboard Association) certified professional qualification in 2000.
+Fascinated by the world of backcountry, he shifted his focus to filming and photography.
+Feeling the joy and charm of mountains and nature, he decided to pursue a career as a guide to provide safe and enjoyable mountain trips.
+After serving as an Asahidake Nature Conservation Monitor, he established "Natures" in 2011.

 I use QUAD MAG and 4DMAG.
 I like the SQUAD MAG's flat lens field of view and overall lightness, so I use it mainly when skiing on the slopes, and the 4D MAG's wide field of view is very useful when I'm at a backcountry ski resort, where I do a lot of work near my chest, so I use both.
 My only choice of lens is the ChromaPop photochromic lens, and its greatest feature is its brightness, which is suitable for both heavy snow days and sunny days at high altitudes.
 I can confidently say that it is the best lens I have ever used